Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Feel

-A hybrid mattress will have some buoyancy, but lying on it, you’ll mostly feel its contouring qualities.
-However, this will depend on the foams used.
-Memory foam provides more of a deeper hug, which would take away from the buoyancy.
+A hybrid mattress will have some buoyancy, but lying on it, you’ll mostly feel contouring, especially if it has memory foam.
 A latex mattress, on the other hand, should feel highly responsive because latex is a naturally bouncy material.

 Motion Isolation

 If a hybrid mattress’s comfort layer is memory foam, it will do a better job of isolating motion.
 Latex is a dense material, but it is also a buoyant one.
-Therefore, latex does not do as good a job at isolating motion, which couples should keep in mind.
+This means latex typically doesn’t isolate motion well.

 Lifespan

-A hybrid has coils, and coils tend to break and lose their bounce after about 7 years.
-Compare this to a latex mattress, which could last 10 years or more.
+A hybrid has coils, and coils tend to break and lose their bounce after about seven years.
+Compare this to a latex mattress, which could last up to 20 years in some cases.

 How Do Latex and Hybrid Beds Perform for Different Body Types and Sleep Positions?

 Typically, lightweight sleepers prefer softer mattresses.
-Latex mattresses can provide great pressure relief, but they tend to be on the firmer side, so they might not be the best fit for sleepers who weigh less than 130 pounds.
-In this case, hybrid mattresses with a memory foam comfort layer and a medium or plush firmness might be the better option here.
+Latex mattresses can provide great pressure relief but tend to be firmer.
+In this case, hybrid mattresses with a memory foam comfort layer and a medium or plush firmness might be best.

-Average-sized sleepers include those weighing between 130 and 230 pounds.
-If you’re an average-sized sleeper, you’ll likely do well with either type of mattress, but it’s recommended that you go for a medium to firm one, depending on your sleep position.
-For example, if you’re an average-sized stomach sleeper, a firmer feel should suit you best.
+If you’re an average-weight sleeper, you’ll likely do well with either type of mattress, but we recommend a medium to firm one, depending on your sleep position.
+For example, if you’re a stomach sleeper, a firmer feel should suit you best.

-Heavy sleepers should use firmer mattresses that deliver robust support for proper body alignment.
+Heavy sleepers need firmer mattresses with robust support for proper body alignment.
 While latex is typically a firm material, hybrid mattresses have extra support from the coils.
-So, if you’re a person who weighs above 230 pounds, you might find that the pushback from the coils and the added support from the foams work well for you.
+In this case, you might find that the pushback from the coils and the added support from the foams work well for you.

 Couples

-If you are sleeping next to a partner and it disturbs you when they move at night, a hybrid mattress might be the better option for you.
-This is because they tend to have better motion isolation than latex mattresses, particularly if they contain movement-absorbing memory foam.
+If you are part of a couple, a hybrid mattress might be the better option for you.
+This is because they tend to have better motion isolation than latex mattresses, particularly if they contain movement-absorbing memory foam for fewer nighttime disruptions.

 Side Sleepers

-Side sleepers need a mattress that is softer and more contouring than those sleeping on their backs or stomachs.
-This means that firmer, bouncier latex mattresses may not be your best fit unless you’re able to find a softer model.
+Side sleepers need a softer and more contouring mattress than stomach or back sleepers do.
+This means that firmer, bouncier latex mattresses may not be your best fit unless you can find a softer model.
 Generally, softer hybrid mattresses with a memory foam comfort layer will provide the plush pressure relief needed for sleeping on your side.

 Back Sleepers